October 6, 2025

 4. If it prompts for a PIN, enter the one provided by the carrier.

-5. Wait for it to connect to a network (check for signal bars.)
+5. Wait for the phone to connect to a network (check for signal bars)s

 6. If you run into any issues with your activation, contact the carrier directly for further support.